otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture/README.md

 | **Presentation** | Controllers, Routes | Handle HTTP requests/responses; validate input |
 | **Application**  | Services            | Business logic; interact with the data layer   |
 | **Data**         | Repositories        | Manage data access; interact with the database |

-> The code example demonstrates the **repository pattern** in the data layer.
-The service layer is not covered here, but see the advanced code example for a full implementation.

 📖 Reference: [Martin Fowler - Presentation Domain Data Layering](https://martinfowler.com/bliki/PresentationDomainDataLayering.html)